CyCoreSystems/dispatchers/README.md

     service.
 It defaults to `9998`.
   * `-set [namespace:]<service-name>=<index>[:port]`- Specifies a dispatcher set.
 This may be passed multiple times for multiple dispatcher sets.
 Namespace and port are optional.
-If not specified, namespace is `default` and port is `5060`.
+If not specified, namespace is `default` or the value of `POD_NAMESPACE` and port is
+    `5060`.

+For simple systems where the monitored services are in the same namespace as `dispatchers`, you can set the `POD_NAMESPACE` environment variable to automatically use the same namespace in which `dispatcher` runs.

 ## RBAC